- 1. Bites And Scratches

 Making sure the cat is close by while changing the baby’s diapers is one way to familiarize the cat with new smells.

-Also, wearing the baby’s powder or oil on your hand as you pet the cat, helps familiarize the cat with different smells.
-Using the baby’s blanket on the cat is another way of making it accustomed to different scents.
+Also, wearing the baby’s powder or oil on your hand as you pet your cat helps the cat familiarize itself with different smells.
+Using the baby’s blanket on the cat is another way of making it accustomed to other scents.

 5. Allow the cat to choose its sleeping position

-During the first few days of sleeping together in the same room, allow the cat to choose its sleeping place.
-This will enable it to be comfortable with the nursery.
+During the first few days of sleeping together in the same room, allow the cat to choose its sleeping place to help it become comfortable with the nursery.

 6. Reward the cat for good behavior

-For the cat to know if it’s doing the correct thing, you can use treats, rewards and show acclaims towards it.
+For the cat to know if it’s doing the correct thing or not, you can use treats and rewards and show your enthusiasm to them.

 These six steps will make the cat follow your routine and reduce instances of late-night inconveniences that might keep the baby awake.

-Tips On Cats Sleeping In The Same Room As Baby.
+Tips On Cats Sleeping In The Same Room With Your Baby

 - It is essential to monitor both the cat and the baby as they sleep in the same room.